 Things this movie did:

-— Unnecessarily killed a significant female character from the first movie within about ten minutes, after giving her 20 seconds of screentime.
+● Unnecessarily killed a significant female character from the first movie within about 10 minutes, after giving her 20 seconds of screentime.
 Likely because they decided that she wouldn't be the love interest that she was set up to potentially be (thus rendering her useless and disposable, obviously).

-— Had the main character call up his girlfriend, tell her he was going to have sex with another woman for a mission, argue with her, and then proceed to cheat on her by kissing and touching another woman in a sexual manner, when the girlfriend had made it perfectly clear that she wasn't comfortable with it, and did not consent to it.
+● Had the main character call up his girlfriend, tell her he was going to have sex with another woman for a mission, argue with her, and then proceed to cheat on her by kissing and touching said other woman in a sexual manner when the girlfriend had made it perfectly clear she wasn't comfortable with it and did not consent to it.

-— Had the male lead say, "I lost her and it broke me," about this girlfriend when they never broke up, and he at no point displayed any sort of emotion about the situation at all... unless leaving a few voicemails counts as a breakdown.
+— Had him say, "I lost her and it broke me," about this girlfriend when they never broke up and he at no point displayed any sort of emotion about the situation at all.

-— Went on for two and a half hours when I wanted to leave after those first ten minutes.
+● Went on for two-and-a-half hours when I wanted to leave after those first 10 minutes.